 Getting ThereGetting to Camel Back Peak is easy.
 Take 395 from Reno to exit 59 – Damonte Ranch Parkway.
 Once off the highway, head east towards the mountains and turn left on Steamboat Parkway.
 At the end of Steamboat Parkway, take a right on Rio Wrangler Drive.
 The canyon comes into view to the east.
 Take the first left before you reach Damonte Ranch High School, just to the north of the entrance to the parking lot next to the high school track.
-There is a circle at the end of the main pavement, but lesser pavement continues up another 2/3rds of a mile to a dirt area to park right before the road turns back south.
-This is at about 4717 feet.
-You need to open and close a gate to get in and out.
+There is a circle at the end of the main pavement, where construction is also taking place and there is restricted access.
+You can also take Yee Haw Way to the end of Trailrider Drive or the top of Barrel Racer Drive.
+Both have similar access issues.

 Route InformationThe canyon route is the most straight-forward way up, but not necessarily the quickest.
 There is a road that approaches from the north that is an easy walk.